Classical Foundations: The Weight of Tradition

 At the same time, broader social trends influenced artistic choices.
 After the war, society had to rebuild, deal with ideological conflicts, and deal with rapid technological change.
 People wanted systems and order, but they also had doubts about strict structures.
 Music reflected this uncertainty.

 By the late 1950s and early 1960s, a younger generation began to move toward even clearer reduction.
-They were serious but not overly complicated.
+They were serious but not opaque.
 Repetition, pulse, and gradual process would become central tools.
 The language of modern classical music was still around.
 It had reached a point where taking away felt more important than adding.

 Minimalism: Less Became More

-Minimalism wasn’t just about simplicity in a casual way.
+Minimalism was not just about simplicity in a casual way.
 It meant taking material and breaking it down into repeating patterns, a steady rhythm, and a gradual change.
 Instead of developing pieces constantly, they were completed over time.
 The people listening to the radio were not asked to understand complicated systems.
 They were invited to settle into sound and notice transformation as it happened.

 La Monte Young: The Power of the Drone